Getty Images

 Maintenance and support

 Choose a tool that's easy to manage and maintain and that supports embedded system performance and status readouts that keep administrators informed.
-In the event of a malfunction, administrators should be able to receive information on the condition and launch remedies.
+In the event of a malfunction, administrators should be able to receive information about the issue and implement remedial measures.
+Security teams should also be able to periodically test the product and patch it as needed.

-Here are 10 tools organizations can consider when selecting a threat modeling tool.
+Following are tools organizations might consider when selecting a threat modeling tool.

 CAIRIS

-CAIRIS, short for Computer Aided Integration of Requirements and Information Security, is a comprehensive open source threat modeling tool that launched in 2012.
+CAIRIS, short for Computer Aided Integration of Requirements and Information Security, is a comprehensive open source threat modeling tool available since 2012.

 - System: Web-based tool that operates in a variety of environments, including Ubuntu, Mac, Windows and Linux.
 It also works as a Docker container.

 - Features: Creates attacker personas that detail potential threat actors.
 Its 12 system views represent both risk and architectural perspectives.
-It identifies attack patterns and provides insights on attack mitigations.
+It identifies attack patterns and provides insights into attack mitigations.
+Threat models can be presented as DFDs.

-- Performance: Highly efficient, albeit there are reports of slow system information input.
+- Performance: While highly efficient, there are reports of slow system information input.

 - Support: Online documentation, demos and tutorials.